 Sadly, in retirement, he noticed increasing incidents of parents involved with post-game brawls.
 “Parents who stifle their kid’s passion are going to find life even harder.”

-Basic respect is something everybody deserves – from referees to rink attendants; responsibility, like respect, is behaviour that should apply off and on the ice.
+Mutual respect is something we all deserve – from referees to rink attendants; it’s behaviour that should apply off and on the ice.

 Orr recounts a basketball player claiming that he didn’t have any responsibility as a role model and that those types of expectations shouldn’t be placed on pro athletes.